Certified Project Master (CPM)

 Visit here to learn more.

-Institute credential holders are critical thinkers; they are the project leaders, problem solvers and innovators of the 21st century.
+Institute Certification holders are ultimately critical thinkers; they are the project leaders, problem solvers and innovators of the 21st century.

 So why should I certify my project management knowledge and skills with the Institute of Project Management?